TriticeaeToolbox/docker-r-python/README.md

 This repo contains a Dockerfile used to build a debian-based Docker image with R and Python installed.

+It includes the following python packages:

+- botorch
+- numpy
+- rpy2

 All commands should be run within the directory containing the Dockerfile.
 If running on BioHPC, replace the `docker` command with `docker1`.

 ## Specifying R and Python versions